iliterobotics/FRC-Robot-2017/doc/general/week1.md

 ## Pre Summary

 This week was mainly focused on developing a working system for the season, both technically and amongst our members.
 Team members were assigned the first wave of tasks and a **working code repository was formed**.
 Our idea going into this week was to by the end have a running drive train as well as a considerable in our other smaller projects such as **LED control**, **Telemetry**, and **Vision**.
-Additionally, our school planned to host a pep-rally the following Thursday in which we plan to demonstrate our 2016 robot, *ILITE X*.
+Additionally, our school planned to host a pep-rally the following Thursday in which we plan to demonstrate our 2016 robot, *IKNIGHT*.
 This will give us an opportunity to re-familiarize ourselves with the prior year's code structure as well as possibly test some functions which are not yet possible on our **Test Drive Train**.

 ## Developments